Search

 Use a large spoon to mix until well combined.
 Serve and enjoy.

-How to slice a cucumber for this salad.
+How to slice cucumbers for this Japanese salad?

 How does adding salt to cucumbers affect their taste?